RaquelWriter/react-demo/README.md

 ## SOME NOTES
 I use lazy load for most of the components, showing the LoadingSpinner component while the component is loading.
-I also use extensively useState and useEffect as
+I also use extensively useState and useEffect aswell.
+The project is responsive.

 ## APPS